jamestnanthikattu/climatewins-weather-ml/README.md

 The goal is to explore which models can best predict weather patterns and identify signs of climate change.

 ## 🔍 Files
-- `ClimateWins_Presentation_JamesNanthikattu.pptx`: A presentation summarizing methods, findings, and next steps for future analysis.
+- `ClimateWins_Presentation_JamesNanthikattu.pdf`: A presentation summarizing methods, findings, and next steps for future analysis.

 ## 🔗 More Coming Soon